-- Login and Password.
+- Other, which selects PPPoE (Point to Point Protocol over Ethernet), the protocol used by most DSL services worldwide. - Login and Password.
 This is the user name and password provided by your ISP.
 This name and password are used to log in to the ISP server. - Service Name.
-If your connection is capable of connecting to multiple Internet services, this setting specifies which service to use.
+If your connection is capable of connecting to multiple Internet services, this setting specifies which service to use. - Connection Mode.
+This drop-down list selects when the router will connect to and disconnect from the Internet.
+The list includes: